 What is Chiropractic?

-At Mountain Health and Performance our chiropractors have had extensive training in additional techniques including: Active Release (ART), Functional Range Release (FR®), Functional Range Conditioning (FRC), sFMA sFMA) and more because we understand the importance of treating the entire body (joints, fascia, muscle, nerve, ligament, tendon).
+At Mountain Health and Performance North Vancouver Chiropractor clinic our chiropractors have had extensive training in additional techniques including: Myofascial Release (ART) & (FR®), Functional Range Conditioning (FRC), sFMA sFMA) and more because we understand the importance of treating the entire body (joints, fascia, muscle, nerve, ligament, tendon).
 With our unique skill set’s we are able to manage and treat spinal conditions (neck pain, back pain, sciatica) sports injuries (sprains and strains) and repetitive strain injuries (rotator cuff tendonitis, bursitis, plantar fasciitis, ITB syndrome etc.) in patients of all ages and activity levels.

-Chiropractors do treat the spine however we also treat every other joint and soft-tissue in the body.
+Our North Vancouver chiropractors treat the spine in addition to every other joint and soft-tissue in the body.
 Our 8 years of extensive training positions us your go-to therapist for specific diagnosis and treatment of all your musculoskeletal injuries and pain.

 Spinal Manipulation: What is an Adjustment?

 An adjustment or spinal manipulation is a highly skilled procedure that includes a gentle and controlled thrust applied to joints of the spine or extremities.
 The aim of the adjustment is to help relieve pain, normalize nervous system function and to restore a joint’s normal range of motion.
 Sometimes there is a crack or popping sound that occurs when an adjustment is performed.
 This sound is not associated with joints or bones being put back into place or bones being realigned but merely signifies a gapping (or stretching) of the joint.
 When the joint is gapped, gas is released from the joint space and it creates a cracking sound.